ecoinvent/lcia/data_formats/ecoinvent_lcia_method_mapped_format.md

 |{category 1}\|{indicator 1}|number     |characterization factors of method impact category and indicator |
 |...                      |             |        |
 |{category n}\|{indicator n}|           |        |

+## Further explanations for EF methods
+"flow status" and "compartment status": The column “flow_status” contains “mapped” if a match has been established between ecoinvent and the method for the flow, otherwise it says “ecoinvent orphan”.
+Sometimes a matching flow, but no matching compartment/subcompartment can be found.
+Therefore, some entries have a mapped flow, but not a mapped compartment/sub-compartment.
+A special case are the mappings to EF, which are based on the [GLAD mapping of elementary flow lists](https://github.com/UNEP-Economy-Division/GLAD-ElementaryFlowResources/).
+In the EF system, there are some elementary flows, which do not have a characterization factor.
+Since only those with a characterization factor are fully mapped, there are mapped flows including compartment but the compartment_status is empty.
+From an LCIA perspective, these mappings can be ignored.